Application deadline: December 15. Admission decisions are made by the PhD Committee Faculty Review Team.

-The minimum requirements for admission to The University of Texas at Austin Graduate School and to the doctoral program at the School of Social Work are as follows:
+The minimum requirements for admission to The University of Texas at Austin Graduate School and to the doctoral program at the Steve Hicks School of Social Work are as follows:

 - A grade point average of at least 3.0 (on a 4.0 scale) or comparable grade point average in upper-division work (junior- and senior-level courses) and in any graduate work already completed.

 - A satisfactory score on the Graduate Record Examination (GRE).
-To be competitive, your GRE score needs to be at least 1000 in the old scoring method or 300 in new scoring method.
-Consistent with Electronic Testing (ETS) reporting guidelines, the University of Texas at Austin Graduate School will not accept GRE scores completed over five years ago.
+To be competitive, your GRE score needs to be a minimum of 300.
+Consistent with Electronic Testing (ETS) reporting guidelines, The University of Texas at Austin Graduate School will not accept GRE scores older than 5 years.

-- International applicants only: All international students whose native language is not English must also submit scores for both the Test of English as a Foreign Language (TOEFL) and the Test of Spoken English (TSE), or the TOEFL-iBT.
+- International applicants: International students whose native country’s primary language is not English must also submit scores for both the Test of English as a Foreign Language (TOEFL) and the Test of Spoken English (TSE), or the TOEFL-iBT.
 TOEFL scores for the four sections should sum to at least 100, and it is preferable to score a minimum of 25 in each section.
-The School also accepts the International English Language Testing System (IELTS) in place of the TOEFL.
+We do not accept IELTS in lieu of TOEFL scores

 - As part of the application process, applicants are expected to demonstrate excellent writing skills, analytic skills and show evidence of research capabilities and interests.